 Beth brings over 17 years professional experience working in and supporting the autistic community.
 Beth has worked with autistic individuals within the school system and community settings and brings a varied background to the company having trained as a nurse and midwife.

 auticon was founded in Berlin in 2011 by a father wanting better employment opportunities for his autistic son.
-Autistic professionals were employed as quality assurance consultants, debugging websites and applications.
+Autistic professionals were employed as quality assurance consultants, debugging Websites and applications.
 As Managing Director of a small investment firm, Kurt Schöffer was approached by Ananda Social Venture Fund, who invited him to partner in creating Germany’s first social impact fund.
 The fund’s first investment was in auticon, where Kurt served as an advisor on the fund’s behalf.
 For Kurt, this was an opportunity to apply his business acumen to solve the social issue of rising unemployment among autistic adults, who often possess STEM skills applicable in a range of technology careers.
-After three months as an advisor, Kurt accepted a role as auticon’s Group CEO, later developing its six German office locations and expanding into Paris and London.
-The company added major clients such as BMW, Allianz, and new technology consulting services.
+After three months as an advisor, Kurt accepted a role as auticon’s Group CEO, later developing its 6 German office locations and expanding into Paris and London.
+The company added major clients such as BMW and Allianz, and new technology consulting services.

 Level 35, Tower One Barangaroo Int.
 Towers Sydney, 100 Barangaroo Ave,